ABOUT OUR BENTO

 The primary difficulty is that even if the bento is assembled hot, the food may fall to room temperature by the time it is eaten, and in some cases, it may sit in the box for hours.
 We lose the ability to alternate hot and cold dishes, which is a very important technique in Japanese cuisine.
 Additionally, when selecting items for a bento, we have to choose things that do not severely degrade as they cool.
 Foods that have more fat and sugar tend to work best in bento.
 Consider an American picnic basket - For picnics, we choose things like potato salad, fried chicken and strawberry shortcake.
 Creating bento involves a similar approach.
 Fried foods can be the highlight of a bento, but tempura

-batter and panko are terrible when cold, so su-age (frying with no batter) works beer.
+batter and panko are terrible when cold, so su-age (frying with no batter) works better.
 We choose fish like black cod because the fat protects it from becoming tough and dry when it cools.
 Sweet potatoes stay moist when simmered and their sweetness stimulates the palate even when they are cold.
 Our palates really respond to the seasoning in lukewarm foods, so bento cooking involves stronger seasoning and more sugar than kaiseki cooking.
 We use slightly more soy sauce, salt and sugar in bento items than we would when serving the same items in the restaurant, primarily because once everything cools the seasoning has to carry the ingredients more.

 The other big hinderance in serving the meal in a box is that we cannot control the order guests eat things in.